nicholaswmin/editable-list/README.md

 ## Usage

-Accepts a data-bound object as `data` that looks like this:
+Accepts an object as `data` that looks like this:

+> Note that `data` is 2-way data bound.
+Inline editing of rows will reflect the changes to the supplied object and the observers to fire as usual.

 ```javascript
  data = {